 The pike is one of our most popular game fish and millions of anglers all around the world target this apex predator.
 Most of them do so only during the day and have never even tried night fishing for pike.
 I have done so many times and decided to write an in-depth article on the topic.

-Night fishing for pike can be very successful if you are choosing the right tactics.
-As pike are somewhat less active at night, you will have to fish lures that are bright and vibrate a lot in order to get their attention.
-Fishing with both live and dead bait on the bottom is another highly effective tactic for nighttime pike fishing.
+With the right tactics, night fishing for pike can be extremely effective.
+As pike are somewhat less active at night, you will have to fish lures that are bright and vibrate a lot to get their attention.
+Fishing with both live and dead bait on the bottom is another highly effective tactic for nighttime pike.

 Do Pike Bite at Night?